Christy-Lo/Financial-Fraud-Detection-Using-Text-Mining/README.md

 Other | 1404 | 47.23%

 ## Model Preformance and Visualization

+We have choosen to train the model with 11 epoch
 Train accuracy | 0.8767857
 --- | ---
 Losses | 0.3696946